Marloes and St Brides

 For up-to-date information on boat sailings to Skomer click on the box on the left of this page labelled Skomer Boat Info.
 This will take you to a Twitter site where the latest information is posted twice daily.

 PLEASE OBSERVE THE SPEED LIMIT WHILST DRIVING THROUGH MARLOES ON THE WAY TO CATCH THE BOAT!

 The buildings and accommodation on Skokholm have recently been the subject of a major renovation, carried out almost entirely by volunteers and organised by the Friends of the Islands.
 It is hoped that the island can return to its former status as a Bird Observatory in the near future.

 Skokholm provides accommodation for visitors for stays of several days - day visits are not currently possible.

 For more information about Skokholm go to the Skokholm page on the Wildlife Trust website.
-For information about visiting and staying on Skokholm go to the Visiting and Staying page on the Wildlife Trust website.
 To watch an interesting series of six TV programmes about Skokholm, entitled “Dream Island” go to the ITV News website here)